Menu

 Our curriculum intends to:

-Promote a culture for reading, both widely and often, not simply as a life skill but to also nurture a love of books and literature from varying times, cultures and styles that will not only support their learning across the curriculum, but also enrich their lives for both personal gain and as a private pastime by developing opinions and preferences.
+• Promote a culture for reading, both widely and often, not simply as a life skill but to also nurture a love of books and literature from varying times, cultures and styles that will not only support their learning across the curriculum, but also enrich their lives for both personal gain and as a private pastime by developing opinions and preferences.

-Enable all children to express and communicate their thoughts, ideas and visions through writing.
+• Enable all children to express and communicate their thoughts, ideas and visions through writing.

-Develop an understanding of vocabulary, grammar, spelling and linguistic conventions of the English language in order to equip pupils with the ability to speak, read and write easily, fluently and with good understanding for an appropriate purpose and audience.
+• Develop an understanding of vocabulary, grammar, spelling and linguistic conventions of the English language in order to equip pupils with the ability to speak, read and write easily, fluently and with good understanding for an appropriate purpose and audience.

-Ensure pupils have knowledge of the different forms of writing and their purposes and that pupils are increasingly able to unpick how and why their writing, or that of others, works, knowing what to do to improve it and having an increasing awareness of the impact and effect of writing on the audience.
+• Ensure pupils have knowledge of the different forms of writing and their purposes and that pupils are increasingly able to unpick how and why their writing, or that of others, works, knowing what to do to improve it and have an increasing awareness of the impact and effect of writing on the audience.

-Promote the significance of speaking and listening for both pupils’ language and social development so that its importance is recognised by pupils, parents and teachers.
+• Promote the significance of speaking and listening for both pupils’ language and social development so that its importance is recognised by pupils, parents and teachers.

 Top